 East Conemaugh is a very small borough located in the state of Pennsylvania.
-With a population of 1,065 people and just one neighborhood, East Conemaugh is the 813th largest community in Pennsylvania.
-East Conemaugh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 1,057 people and just one neighborhood, East Conemaugh is the 813th largest community in Pennsylvania.
+Much of the housing stock in East Conemaugh was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, East Conemaugh is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+East Conemaugh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East Conemaugh is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in East Conemaugh who work in office and administrative support (18.29%), healthcare suport services (16.16%), and sales jobs (10.67%).

 A relatively large number of people in East Conemaugh telecommute to their jobs.
 Overall, about 7.32% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.